+EVEN OFFSET

-EVEN OFFSET Set offset for even-numbered pages.
+Set offset for even-numbered pages.

-f1 L M E Left-hand or even-numbered pages may need offsetting to the left to leave an extra margin on the right for binding.
+E Left-hand or even-numbered pages may need offsetting to the left to leave an extra margin on the right for binding.
 This command allows text to be printed offset to the left on the paper, without affecting other aspects of the layout.